eerojala/WordCount-API/README.md

 7. To count word frequencies directly with HTTP you can make HTTP POST requests to localhost:8080 with following information:
    1. Headers: `content-type multipart/form-data`
    2. Body: two key/value pairs:
-      1. key: `file`, value: the text file you wish to count the word frequencies for.
+      1. key: `file`, value: the .txt file you wish to count the word frequencies for.
 Maximum `file` size is 50 MB.
       2. key: `amount`, value: the amount of most common words from `file` you wish for the API to return, i.e if `amount` = 10 then the API will return the 10 most common words from `file`. `amount` must be an integer between 1 and 2147483647.

  [Here](https://apidog.com/blog/postman-upload-file-detailed-guide/) is a guide on how you can send a file with Postman.

 Below are screenshots of my Postman test request for reference:
 ![Headers](https://github.com/eerojala/WordCount-API/assets/11409371/dd7a27b8-be51-4757-9de0-f4f0aed086dc)
 ![Body](https://github.com/eerojala/WordCount-API/assets/11409371/24a32aaa-6a71-42c5-8b01-2f0cb7fbab53)